johnlee1/learn/design/journey/day-1/day-1.md

 <br><br>

 ## Task 1
+Describe your morning ritual.

+## Solution
+First I wake up, check the time, and use the bathroom.
+If I have time I'll eat breakfast, and then if I still have time I'll do some reading.
+Then I get changed, grab my keys, and go out the door.

+<br><br>

+## Task 2
 Sketch what your design process looks like - or how it might look.
 How do you get from starting with a design task to a solution?

 ## Solution